Skip to main content

 Decoration of Residential Areas

 Alterations to the rooms and/or common areas - Students shall make no alterations to the rooms and/or common areas.
-This includes, but is not limited to: altering living space for recreational purposes; painting; removal, disconnection or installation of fixtures, furniture, equipment, or appliances (where applicable) situated therein without the express written consent of Residence Life and Housing.
+This includes, but is not limited to: altering living space for recreational purposes; painting; removal, disconnection or installation of fixtures, furniture, equipment, or appliances (where applicable) situated therein without the express written consent of the Assistant Vice President for Residence Life and Housing or their designee.
 Furniture must be left in the rooms and/or common areas to which it has been assigned.
 Students who move furniture from assigned areas will be billed for the return of the furniture to its assigned area.

 Public Residential Areas - Decorations in the hall should not be excessive since they tend to increase the combustible load of the area in the event of a fire.
 Nothing should be attached to or hung from fire detectors, heat sensors, or ceilings.
 Ceiling lights and fire safety equipment may not be covered.
 Students may opt to decorate with fire-rated materials.